-Class III Director since 2011: Term Previously, Senior Managing Executive Officer and Chief Financial Officer of Shinsei Bank of Tokyo.

-Vice-Chairman and Director.
-Islandsbankihf; Director and Audit Committee Chairman, Flowers National Bank; Director of Incapital Holdings, LLC; Director of Residential Capital LLC; Director of Searchlight Minerals

-Mr. John E. Mack has over 35 years of international banking, financial business management and mergers and acquisitions experience.
-From November 2002 through September 2005, Mr. Mack served as Senior Managing Executive Officer and Chief Financial Officer of Shinsei Bank, Limited of Tokyo, Japan.
-Prior to joining Shinsei Bank and for more than twenty-five years, Mr. Mack served in senior management positions at Bank of America and its predecessor companies, including twelve years as Corporate Treasurer of NationsBank Corporation and NCNB Corporation.
-Mr. Mack is a member of the Board of Directors of Flowers National Bank, Incapital Holdings LLC, Residential Capital LLC Searchlight Minerals Corp., and is Vice Chairman and a director of Islandsbanki hf located in Reykjavik, Iceland.
+John E. Mack, 66 Director Class III Director since 2011; Term expires 2014.
+Previously, Senior Managing Executive Officer and Chief Financial Officer of Shinsei Bank of Tokyo.
+Vice-Chairman and Director, Islandsbankihf; Director and Audit Committee Chairman, Flowers National Bank; Director of Incapital Holdings, LLC; Director of Residential Capital LLC; Director of Searchlight Minerals Corp.
+Mr. Mack served as Senior M and for more than twenty-fiv years as Corporate Treasurer Aanaging Executive ( re years, Mr. Mack se of NationsBank Cor Officer and Chief Finar prved in senior manager poration and NCNB Co al business management experience.
+From Nover icial Officer of Shinsei Bank, Limited of Tokyo, J nent positions at Bank of America and its predece prporation.
+From November 2011 through Decem tly a member of the board of directors of Flowers apan.
+Prior to joining Shinsei Bank essor companies, including twelve ber 2013, Mr. Mack was a member of the board of directors of Residential Capital LLC.
+Mr. Mack is currently a member of the board of directors of Flowers National Bank, Incapital Holdings LLC, Searchlight Minerals Corp., and is Vice Chairman and a director of Islandsbanki hf located in Reykjavik, Iceland.
 Mr. Mack holds an MBA from the University of Virginia, Darden School of Business and received his bachelor's degree in Economics from Davidson College.
 Mr. Mack has served in senior management positions at large financial institutions and has extensive experience in finance, accounting and regulatory issues.
 In addition, his tenure in the financial services industry and service as a director of both public and private companies provide industry-specific knowledge and expertise to the board of directors.